Bike Across Portugal Plus! the Coast

 Day 1: Meet in Lisbon, Shuttle to Elvas

 Highlights: Elvas and its medieval walls

 After arriving in Lisbon, you'll take our mid-morning shuttle east to Elvas, a fortified city just a stone's through from the Spanish border.
-After lunch, you'll meet your fellow riders, the tour leaders will fit bicycles, and lead a safety briefing, then it's off on a short loop ride around Elvas' impressive Roman Aqueduct, its well preserved 16th century walls, and its other fortifications.
+After a light lunch along the way, the tour leaders will fit bicycles, and lead a safety briefing, then it's off on a short loop ride around Elvas' impressive Roman Aqueduct, its well preserved 16th century walls, and its other fortifications.
 Tonight's hotel is built into the city's walls, and has a beautiful pool-a great spot to relax before or after your sumptuous welcome dinner.

 Day 2: Bicycle to Vila Vicosa

 Consider today's short ride down to the river a warm-up for the excitement of the days ahead!
 You'll pedal with views into Spain before turning west, riding toward Vila Vicosa through wheat fields and olive orchard dotted with cork-oak trees.
 This semi-arid region is one of the country's least populated, and is known for its agricultural production, though today's short climb ends at a town famed for its marble.
 The beautiful rose-colored Vila Vicosa marble can be seen everywhere in town-including the street pavers!
-You'll learn about its properties, history and the process of extraction on your guided tour of the marble museum and inactive quarry.
-This afternoon, you can log extra mileage, or give yourself in to poolside relaxation at your historic Pousada hotel, once a 16th-century convent.
+This afternoon, you can log extra mileage, visit the marble museum where we learn about the history of production and extraction, or give yourself in to poolside relaxation at your historic Pousada hotel, once a 16th-century convent.

 Lodging: Pousada de Vila Vicosa